 - 3 (12 oz. each) or 4 Mason Glass Jars (8 oz. each)

 - 4 whole large unripe green mangoes peeled, pitted, sliced in thin 3-inch slivers; no trace of yellow at all

-- 2-3 cups white distilled vinegar when mixed with water must be enough to cover the mango slices white distilled vinegar
+- 2-3 cups white distilled vinegar when mixed with water must be enough to soak and cover the mango slices white distilled vinegar

-- 2-3 cups water equal amounts to vinegar, when mixed enough to cover the mango slices water
+- 2-3 cups water equal amounts to vinegar, when mixed enough to soak and cover the mango slices

 - 1 Tablespoon salt

 - 1 cup granulated sugar for syrup on day 2